Automakers remain stationary in April

-Automakers reported negligible or nil sales in the domestic market last month with the country under lockdown for all of April due to the COVID-19 outbreak.
+Automakers reported negligible or nil sales in the domestic market last month with the country under lockdown for all of April due to the coronavirus (COVID-19) outbreak.

 The country’s largest carmaker Maruti Suzuki India on Friday said it made zero dispatches to dealers in the domestic market in April 2020.
 “This was because, in compliance with government orders, all production facilities were closed,” it said in a statement.